-Measure BB Capital Projects - In 2014, the passage of Measure BB provided an estimated \$2.8 billion for capital improvements throughout Alameda County to enhance freeway corridors, interchanges, the BART system, and transit corridors.
-Alameda CTC is providing oversight management on approximately 50 capital projects led by external sponsors.
-These projects, valued at \$241.8 million, are funded in part with Measure BB funds and are in various phases of project delivery.
-Alameda CTC is also directly managing 18 Measure BB regionally significant capital projects in Alameda County valued at \$2.9 billion that are in various phases of delivery from scoping through construction.
+Measure BB Capital Projects - In 2014, the passage of Measure BB included an estimated \$2.8 billion for capital improvements which contributes towards an approximately \$13 billion capital delivery program throughout Alameda County to enhance freeway corridors, interchanges, the BART system, and transit corridors.
+Alameda CTC is currently providing oversight management on approximately 50 capital projects led by external sponsors.
+These projects are valued at \$1.02 billion, are funded in part with Measure BB funds, and are in various phases of project delivery.
+Alameda CTC is also currently directly managing 18 active Measure BB regionally significant capital projects in Alameda County valued at \$2.9 billion that are in various phases of delivery from scoping through construction.

-Senate Bill 1 Projects - Since 2018, Alameda CTC has aggressively pursued additional funding from the Senate Bill 1 (SB1) Program for regionally significant projects in Alameda County.
+Federal and State Funding - Since 2018, Alameda CTC has aggressively pursued additional funding from federal and state funding sources for regionally significant projects in Alameda County.
 Alameda CTC worked with the Metropolitan Transportation Commission (MTC) and the California Department of Transportation to submit recommendations for various Alameda County projects to the California Transportation Commission.
-To date, as a result of these efforts, Alameda CTC was awarded \$246.2 million in SB1 funding towards the construction of four projects that aim to reduce congestion and improve safety, among other benefits, in Alameda County.
-The four projects include the Go-Port Freight Intelligent Transportation Systems project at the Port of Oakland (\$12,5 million), the State Route 84 (SR-84)/Interstate 680 (I-680) Interchange Improvement Project (\$8.6 million), the I-680 Southbound Express Lanes from SR-84 to Alcosta Boulevard (\$47.0 million), and the 7th Street Grade Separation East Segment Project at the Port of Oakland (\$178.1 million).
+To date, as a result of these efforts, Alameda CTC was awarded \$246.2 million in state Senate Bill 1 (SB1) funding towards the construction of four projects that aim to reduce congestion and improve safety, among other benefits, in Alameda County.
+The four projects include the Go-Port Freight Intelligent Transportation Systems (FITS) project at the Port of Oakland (\$12.5 million), the State Route 84 (SR-84)/Interstate 680 (I-680) Interchange Improvement Project (\$8.6 million), the I-680 Southbound Express Lanes from SR-84 to Alcosta Boulevard (\$47.0 million), and the 7th Street Grade Separation East Segment Project at the Port of Oakland (\$178.1 million).
 Construction is underway on two of the four projects, and construction is anticipated to begin in 2022 on the I-680 Southbound Express Lane from SR-84 to Alcosta Boulevard and the 7th Street Grade Separation projects.
+In addition to state funding, Alameda CTC has successfully secured discretionary federal Advanced Transportation and Congestion Management Technologies Deployment Program funds for the Go-Port FITS Project (\$9.72 million) and 2021 Consolidated Rail Infrastructure and Safety Improvements Program funds for the Rail Safety Enhancement Program (\$25 million).